OhGeesy

 Alejandro Lloyd Carranza (born November 27, 1993), known professionally as OhGeesy, is an American rapper from Los Angeles.
 He is noted as a founding member of the hip hop group Shoreline Mafia.
 In 2021, with the band's apparent disbandment, OhGeesy shifted towards a solo career with the release of his debut solo album Geezyworld which peaked at number 102 on the Billboard 200.

 In 19 June 2024, he performed the song "Geekaleek" along with Fenix Flexin, for Kendrick Lamar's concert The Pop Out: Ken & Friends at the Kia Forum in Inglewood, California, during the first set by DJ Hed, titled the Act I – DJ Hed & Friends.
+He released a song called "Candy Paint" in January 2026, featuring PayGotti.

 Career

 Shoreline Mafia

 OhGeesy started rapping alongside members of Shoreline Mafia in 2012.
 He met member Fenix Flexin while doing graffiti in Los Angeles.
 In 2016, Shoreline Mafia became a fully-formed rap group, with Rob Vicious and Master Kato joining the lineup.